Skip to main content

 Share certificate vs. certificate of deposit (CD).

-A CD is like a share certificate, but it’s offered by a traditional bank, and is insured by the Federal Deposit Insurance Corporation or FDIC—whereas share certificates are offered by member-owned, non-profit credit unions, and are federally insured by the National Credit Union Administration or NCUA for up to $250,000.
+Both Share Certificates and CDs are designed to grow your savings faster in exchange for a commitment not to withdraw the principal amount before an agreed period of time.
+For both of types of account, if you withdraw any of the principal amount early, you typically lose any of the earnings accumulated, and there may be other penalties for early withdrawal.
+The main difference is that CDs are offered by traditional banks, and so they are insured by the Federal Deposit Insurance Corporation, or FDIC.
+Share certificates, on the other hand, are offered by member-owned, not-for-profit credit unions, and are federally insured by the National Credit Union Administration, or NCUA, for up to $250,000.
 Sound familiar?
-Since First Tech is a not-for-profit organization, any profits earned go back to members in the form of reduced fees, lower loan rates—and higher savings rates.
-Like the kind you get from one of our share certificates.
+Since First Tech is a not-for-profit organization, any profits earned go back to members in the form of reduced fees, lower loan rates, and higher savings rates - like the kind you get from one of our share certificates.

 Share certificate strategy.

-You can elect to use a bump-up or raise-your-rate share certificate, which allows you the flexibility to increase your rate or balance during the term.
-Or you can use a ladder strategy, where you invest chunks of money into share certificates at different terms, which “mature” (i.e., become available) at different times.
+You can elect to use a bump-up or “raise-your-rate" share certificate, which allows you the flexibility to increase your rate or balance during the term.
+Or you can use a ladder strategy, where you invest chunks of money into separate share certificates at different terms.
+These will “mature” (i.e., become available) at different times, giving you a balance of both higher yield and convenient access to your money.
 For example:

 Let’s say you have $9,000 to invest.
 You invest in 3 different certificates at $3,000 each – a 1-year, a 2-year, and a 3-year.
 When your 1-year certificate matures, you roll that money into a new 3-year certificate.
 And when your 2-year certificate matures, roll that money into a new 3-year certificate as well.
-Now you’ll have a 3-year certificate maturing every year, all at the 3-year APY, and you’ll still have access to liquidity on a regular basis.
+Now you’ll have a 3-year certificate maturing every year, all at the 3-year Annual Percentage Yield (APY), and you’ll still have access to your money on a regular basis, just in case.

 Boom.
 Want more details?
 See how much you could earn with our savings calculators.